-If you’re still not sure about returning to study, the best thing to do is research forums and portals to hear from other people who’ve made the decision to enter (or re-enter) higher education later in their lives.
-To kick things off, here’s Mike’s story – a student with Arden University.
+If you’re still not sure about returning to study, the best thing to do is research our website, online forums and portals to hear from other people who’ve made the decision to enter (or re-enter) higher education later in their lives.
+To kick things off, here’s Arden student Martin’s story:

 Martin Scahill – BSc (Hons) Business - Computing (Top-Up)